pyscada/PyScada/docs/index.rst

 PyScada a open source SCADA system
 ==================================

 A Open Source SCADA System with HTML5 HMI, build using the Django framework.

-The main documentation for the site is organized into a couple sections:

-* :ref:`install-docs`
+If you like to setup your own _SCADA_ system head over to the :doc:`installation` section.

 * :ref:`frontend-docs`
 * :ref:`backend-docs`

-.. _install-docs:

 .. toctree::
    :maxdepth: 2
-   :caption: How to Install

-   debian_like_systems
-   raspberry_pi
+   installation
+   command-line

 .. _frontend-docs: